Devolution and Local Government Reorganisation

 What is Local Government Reorganisation?

-The Government has announced that it wants to merge areas where there are currently more than one tier of local authority - like Staffordshire and Stoke-on-Trent.
+The Government has announced that it wants to merge areas where there is currently more than one tier of local authority - like Staffordshire and Stoke-on-Trent.

 At the moment, there are three different systems in this area: